randlabs/algorand-windows-node/README.md

 ### Monitoring the node

-The node can be monitored using the "Node Watch tool".
+The node can be monitored using the "Node Status Watch" shortcut.
 Access it by going to your Start Menu, "Algorand ..." group, Node Watch shortcut.
 This is equivalent of running the `goal node status` command.

 ### Using the Windows Event Log